nhsuk/nhsuk-frontend/docs/installation/installing-compiled.md

 You can install NHS.UK frontend by copying our CSS, JavaScript and asset files into your project.
 If you install this way, you can try NHS.UK frontend in your application without having to make many changes.

-In your live application, you should [install using npm](/docs/installation/installing-with-npm.md) instead.
+In your live application, you should [Install with Node.js package manager (npm)](./installing-with-npm.md) instead.

 ## What you cannot do with the precompiled files

 You'll not be able to:

-- selectively include CSS for individual components.
-- build your own styles or components based on the colour variables or typography and spacing mixins.
+- change [Sass settings](https://nhsuk.github.io/nhsuk-frontend/docs/sassdoc/), for example override colours or set your own page width
-- use the component Nunjucks templates.
+- use the Nunjucks code from the [design system in the NHS digital service manual](https://service-manual.nhs.uk/design-system) to add components
+- import an individual component's CSS or JavaScript
+- use NHS.UK frontend's colours or mixins in your custom code

 ## Copy and install the precompiled files